AbdulBari2025/ai-dev-guides/README.md

 - Engineering principles outlast individual AI tools.
 - Effective AI-assisted development requires structure, verification and collaboration.

 Modern AI can generate code.

-Professional software engineering requires much more than code generation.It requires planning, verification, collaboration and disciplined engineering practices.
+Professional software engineering requires much more than code generation — it requires planning, verification, collaboration, and disciplined engineering practices.

 The question is no longer: